davidaramant/blog-content/content/post/the-buddhabrot-part-1.md

 This looks pretty 'spacey' because it's similar to how NASA generates false-color images of things like galaxies from radio waves - each color channel is a rendering of the Buddabrot with a different minimum iteration limit.

-If you're wondering about those weird boxes everywhere - well, they're actually artifacts from an optimization we'll cover in Part 2.
+If you're wondering about those weird ghostly boxes everywhere - well, they're actually artifacts from an optimization we'll cover in Part 2.
 If I find the motivation I should probably re-render this guy to get rid of those.

 ## Effects of the Number of Points